thomasrosales/multiprocessing/READ-ME.md

 Process objects represent activity that is run in a separate process.
 The Process class has equivalents of all the methods of threading.Thread [Documentation](https://docs.python.org/3/library/multiprocessing.html#process-and-exceptions).

+# Asyncio

+asyncio is a library to write concurrent code using the async/await syntax.

+asyncio is used as a foundation for multiple Python asynchronous frameworks that provide high-performance network and web-servers, database connection libraries, distributed task queues, etc.

+asyncio is often a perfect fit for IO-bound and high-level structured network code [Documentation](https://docs.python.org/es/3/library/asyncio.html).

 # Resources

 - [Validate YAML Python Schema](https://www.andrewvillazon.com/validate-yaml-python-schema/)